 - Advocate for health policy changes that enhance population health and promote professional nursing practice.

-- Effectively use technology to provide and present health information to clients and students.
+- Select technology to provide and present health information to clients and students.

-- Maintain legal and ethical guidelines in all aspects of nursing practice.
+- Support legal and ethical guidelines in all aspects of nursing practice.

-- Prepare to assume a senior leadership/management position and/or the role of educator in a variety of health care agencies or college settings.
+- Prepare to assume a senior leadership/management position and/or the role of educator in a health care agency or college setting.